Jobseeker's Allowance (JSA) - Can I get Jobseeker's Allowance (JSA)?

 Income-based Jobseeker’s Allowance (JSA)

-If you are already getting income-based JSA, you can carry on getting it until you stop meeting the qualifying conditions, unless you claim Universal Credit.
+If you are already getting income-based JSA, you can carry on getting it until you stop meeting the qualifying conditions, or until you receive a migration notice telling you to switch to Universal Credit.

 The qualifying conditions for getting income-based JSA are: